-One of the most effective things you can do to market your product smartly and efficiently is narrow your gaze – in other words, prioritize.
+One of the most effective things you can do to market your product smartly and efficiently is to narrow your gaze – in other words, prioritize.
 Which efforts should you prioritize?
 Here are three tips to help you focus your marketing approaches:

 A. Determine what needs your product fulfills

 Who is most likely to use your product?
 As you answer this question, consider factors like age, buying power, geographical location, and marital status.
 Take, for instance, a recent college graduate who has just started her first job – she will have different needs than a mother of four teenage children.
 Both women require food and shelter, but at the same time, they might choose to spend their discretionary income in very different ways.
 Almost 50% of millennial women, for instance, shop for clothes more than twice a month, compared to only 36% of women from older generations.
 Millennial men, meanwhile, spend twice as much on clothing as non-millennials do.